Google's executive chairman plans North Korea trip - AP

 SAN FRANCISCO You can add Skype to the growing list of services copying features straight from Snapchat.

-SAN FRANCISCO Google Inc's (GOOG.O) executive chairman, Eric Schmidt, one of the highest-profile leaders of the U.S. technology industry, will travel to North Korea on a private trip this year, the Associated Press reported on Wednesday.
+SAN FRANCISCO Google Inc's (GOOG.O) executive chairman, Eric Schmidt, one of the highest-profile leaders of the U.S. technology industry, will travel to North Korea this year, the Associated Press reported on Wednesday.

-AP cited two people familiar with his plans as saying the ex-Google CEO will join a private group led by former United Nations Ambassador and New Mexico governor Bill Richardson, a frequent visitor to North Korea who has in the past helped negotiate the release of Americans held by the reclusive state.

-News of the visit, which AP said might take place as soon as this month, comes after Pyongyang detained Korean American tourist Kenneth Bae last month, accusing him of unspecified crimes against the state.
+Schmidt's visit, which AP said might take place as soon as this month, comes after North Korean leader Kim Jong-un called this week for an end to confrontation with South Korea, with which the country is technically still at war.

-It was unclear whom Schmidt would meet or what his agenda might be.
+It was unclear whom Schmidt will meet or what his agenda might be, the AP reported.
+Internet access is largely restricted, even in Pyongyang, the capital, to all but the most influential officials of the reclusive state.
+Media content is also rigidly controlled, although basic 3G cellphone use is said to be rapidly expanding.

-Google did not directly respond to a question about whether Schmidt was going to the Democratic People's Republic of Korea, although a spokeswoman's response suggested a visit would not be on company business.
+Google did not directly respond to a question about whether Schmidt was going to the Democratic People's Republic of Korea, although a spokeswoman's response suggested a visit would not be for company business.

 "We do not comment on personal travel," spokeswoman Samantha Smith said when asked about the AP report.

-Schmidt, who handed the CEO reins at Google to co-founder Larry Page in 2011, has raised his public profile lately, hitting the speech and television circuits and commenting frequently on global Internet issues.

-He has also co-authored a book that is scheduled for release in April. " The New Digital Age", written w ith former U.S. state department official Jared Cohen, will address how the Internet and technology can drive social, political and economic change.

-Schmidt is also Google's main political and government relations representative, and has been a prominent supporter of U.S. President Barack Obama.
+Schmidt is Google's main political and government relations representative, and has also been a prominent supporter of President Barack Obama.

 Google famously espouses a "do no evil" philosophy and campaigns for Internet freedom.
 It pulled its search service from China in 2010, relocating it to Hong Kong because it said it could not conform with Beijing's censorship requirements.